Knowledge Graph Embedding Methods for Entity Alignment: An Experimental Review: Entity Alignment With KG Embeddings

 The character-based methods usually exploit a small part of the literals (e.g., the first few characters) and they are mostly used for short literals, such as dates.
 In addition, there are many methods to learn the character-based embeddings: the \emph{n-gram}-based that sums the n-gram combinations of the literals and the method that computes the average of the pre-trained character embeddings.
 The word-based methods typically exploit more information from the literal value (e.g., the first few words) and for this reason, they are mostly used for longer literals, such as names and descriptions.
 However, the word-based methods assume the existence of the word embeddings in the pre-trained set for all the words that appear in the literal values, which is very frequently not the case, resulting in out-of-vocabulary errors.
 For this reason, there are also hybrid methods, that use the word-based method first, but if a word does not exist in the pre-trained set (vocabulary), they use one of the aforementioned character-based method, in order to learn the specific word's embedding.
 Regarding the literal size, it is a very important hyperparameter that defines the size of the substring of the literal which will be used, including or excluding important words or characters for the final literal embeddings.

-Among the evaluated methods, KDCoE, AttrE and MultiKE are the ones that use literal values for learning embeddings.
+Among the evaluated methods, KDCoE, AttrE, MultiKE and BERT\_INT are the ones that use literal values for learning embeddings.
 KDCoE exploits the first 4 words of textual descriptions and pre-trained word embeddings, in order to learn the description embeddings and measure the entities similarity based on these embeddings.
 The objective is to enrich the training set (Section~\ref{ssec:preprocessing}) with extra aligned entity pairs based on this similarity.
 Thus, if the similarity of an entity pair (based on description embeddings) is above a pre-defined threshold (95\%), the entities are proposed as aligned, enriching the training set with an extra aligned entity pair that was not included in the training set before.
 AttrE, in contrary, exploits the first 10 characters of the literal values and follows an n-gram based method to learn the embeddings, for a combination of $n$ values ranging from 1 to 10.
 The literal embeddings are used in the alignment module in order entities of the KGs with similar literal embeddings to be close in the embedding space.
 Specifically, AttrE uses literal embeddings for the alignment, since, as an unsupervised method, it does not use the seed alignment during training process.
-Finally, MultiKE uses the first 5 words and pre-trained word embeddings for learning the literal embeddings.
+Furthermore, MultiKE uses the first 5 words and pre-trained word embeddings for learning the literal embeddings.
 In case a word is not contained in the available pre-trained word embeddings, it averages the character embeddings of this word, i.e., it follows the hybrid approach described above.
-MultiKE uses the literal embeddings in many ways, as described in Section~\ref{sec:supervised}, e.g. for name view, attribute view and schema alignment.
-All these methods require homogeneity in terms of literal values, and KDCoE even on textual descriptions, which is not usual in real-world KGs.
-Finally, the character-based method that MultiKE uses as alternative to word-based methods suffers in the literals that contain the same characters in different order.
-For example, the number ``5013'' and the number ``1350'' will have the same embeddings.
-AttrE does not have this issue, since it is following an n-gram based method for character embeddings.
+MultiKE uses the literal embeddings in many ways, as described in Section~\ref{sec:supervised}, e.g., for name view, attribute view and schema alignment.
+BERT\_INT utilizes long textual descriptions (limiting the words to 128), names, or literals for both BERT unit and interaction model, as described in Section~\ref{sec:supervised}.